Employers have many employment tax responsibilities. Federal income tax withholding (FITW) is one of these responsibilities.

 There are two ways to calculate federal tax withholding: the wage bracket method and the percentage method.
 The two methods will give you similar results.
 Publication 15 has charts and information to help you with either method you choose.

 Employees should fill out Form W-4 when they first begin working for you.
-They can also give you a new form to update their allowances at any time, especially if there is a family status change or other life event.
+They can also give you a new form to update their withholding at any time, especially if there is a family status change or other life event.

 Exemption from withholding